Emergency Generators: How to Choose the Right Generator for Your Home

-My appliance is a 800 watt model, but it takes 1500 watts to run it.
+My appliance is an 800 watt model, but it takes 1500 watts to run it.
 Why?

 You really need to read your labels, because some devices can be deceptive.
-Just because an appliance is labeled as a 800 watt model, doesn’t mean it takes only 800 watts to run that appliance.
-For example, a microwave oven might be labeled as a “800 Watt oven” indeed produces 800 watts of cooking power, but it may require more wattage to power the device.
+Just because an appliance is labeled as an 800 watt model, doesn’t mean it takes only 800 watts to run that appliance.
+For example, a microwave oven might be labeled as an 800 Watt oven, but it may require more wattage to power the device.

 Generator Safety Tips:

-A generator’s exhaust contains toxic carbon monoxide, which you cannot see or smell.
-NEVER operate your generator inside your home, and make sure to keep it away from any doors and windows.
-Carbon monoxide fumes can KILL YOU IN MINUTES, please take all necessary precautions and make sure you follow the directions in your owner’s manual.
+A generators exhaust contains toxic carbon monoxide, which you cannot see or smell.
+NEVER operate your generator inside your home, and make sure to keep it far away from any doors and windows.
+Carbon monoxide fumes can KILL YOU IN MINUTES, please take all necessary precautions, and make sure you follow the directions in your owner’s manual.

 Make sure you start your generator when you first buy it, and then at least once every month thereafter.
 The last thing you want to find out during a grid down situation is that your fancy new generator doesn’t work.